-Finally, for reference and comparison with the main sequence models, we show the dependence of the absolute value of \dot{P}{orb} on the orbital period for a system containing a star with parameters appropriate to the present day state of Kepler-91 and a planet with the mass of Kepler-91b.
+Finally, for reference and comparison with the MS models, we show the dependence of the absolute value of \dot{P}{orb} on the orbital period for a system containing a star with parameters appropriate to the present-day state of Kepler-91 and a planet with the mass of Kepler-91b in Fig. 16.
 Only dynamic tides in the MLD regime are taken into account in this calculation.
-One can see that at orbital periods of ' ~ 6d corresponding to Kepler-91b, $|\dot{P}{orb}|$ is rather small, being of the order of 0.001s/yr.
+One can see that at orbital periods of ~6 d corresponding to Kepler-91b, $|\dot{P}{orb}|$ is rather small, being of the order of 0.001 s yr-1.
 Note too that the effect of mass loss would reduce it still further.